In case you woke up thinking today was Monday, it’s actually Tuesday.

 In fact, many of the ingredients used in traditional sunscreens you often see (and buy) contain ingredients which are banned in other countries yet somehow allowed here in the United States.

 I know, right?
-You thought Aveeno and Neutrogena were at least the safe ones…
+You thought Aveeno and Neutrogena were the safe ones.

 My source for all things educational on the topic of sunscreen is Food Babe.

 We really owe it all to her for doing the dirty work, putting in the time to seek out which sunscreens are the best and which to avoid.